gezellii/design/content/work/me_page.md

 ### 1.1  Understand user behaviours:

-1. With avaiable data we learnt:
+1. With available data we learnt:
    - 85.4% Me Page users are buyers who have made a purchase before.
 Highly possible that the main scenario brought them to Me Page is to **check order status** after placing orders.

    - Tools (e.g. order/account management) account for **> 70%** of all clicks on Me Page, which set the foundation of Me Page positioning.